szeiger/ornate/doc/src/images.md

 `toctree` URIs represent the generated Table of Contents.
 They can be used in image elements or parts of the theme configuration.
 URIs are of the form `toctree:key=value,key=value,...` with case-insentive keys.
 The following keys are supported:

 - `maxLevel`: The maximum nesting level to show in the TOC.
 Pages have level 0, heading elements have levels 1 to 6.
 When unset, this defaults to the configuration setting `global.tocMaxLevel`.
 - `mergeFirst`: Whether to merge the page and the first heading (`true` or `false`).
 Usually pages have a single level-1 heading at the top and no separate title, so it does not make sense to show them in the TOC.
 With `mergeFirst=true` the first heading is shown as the title but the link goes to the page.
-When unset, this defaults to the configuration setting `global.toxMergeFirst`.
+When unset, this defaults to the configuration setting `global.tocMergeFirst`.
 - `local`: Whether to include only TOC entries from the current page.
 Defaults to `false`.
 - `focusMaxLevel`: A separate maximum nesting level for the current page.
 When unset, this is the same as `maxLevel`.